You’ve spotted it—lesions of tan or brown discoloration on the leaves of your favorite plant. But what is it?

 5. Crop Rotation

-Crop rotation is a simple yet effective way to naturally deal with anthracnose.
+Crop rotation is a simple yet effective method for naturally managing anthracnose.

 When you plant the same crop in your garden year after year, it will keep the pathogens in the soil alive.